kcp2p/fedora-flathub-filter/README.md

 Updating
 --------
-The `update.py` script is used to update `apps.txt` and `other.txt`.
+The `update.py` script is used to update `apps.txt`, `other.txt`, and `filter.txt`.
 Usage is simple.
-To download the latest data from Flathub and Fedora, and update `apps.txt` and `other.txt`,
+To download the latest data from Flathub and Fedora, and update the data files, run:
-run:

 ```
 ./update.py